Polar-Tang/notes/content/Http Request/nginx/config file.md

 #### Config file def:
 The configuration in the nginx file are like instructions for our nginx proxy
 - the key value pairs used in nginx.conf are called directives
 - and the context are the blose which hold those directives
 #### **Example**
 #### Serving static html
-For the static files, these should be served from different local directories, tipically the html files are all saved in `/data/www` and `/data/mages` for the images.
-If we want to serve this static files we will need an [server](https://nginx.org/en/docs/http/ngx_http_core_module.html#server) block, inside an [http](https://nginx.org/en/docs/http/ngx_http_core_module.html#http) block with two locations blocks
+For the static files, these should be served from different local directories, tipically the html files are all saved in `/data/www` and `/data/images` for the images.
+If we want to serve this static files we will need a [server](https://nginx.org/en/docs/http/ngx_http_core_module.html#server) block, inside an [http](https://nginx.org/en/docs/http/ngx_http_core_module.html#http) block with two locations blocks
 ```nginx
 server {
 	server_name example.com